How To Manage A High Performing Remote Team: 9 Effective Ways

 The Remote Workforce

 Remote work is becoming an increasingly popular practice as more people prioritize work-life balance and schedule flexibility.
-In fact, Kirill Tatarinov, CEO of Citrix Systems, anticipates that 50% of the workforce will be working remotely by 2020.

 More people are opting to start their own businesses or go for work opportunities that don’t restrict them within a 9-to-5 schedule.
 They want the freedom to work from anywhere — their home, a co-working space, or even a satellite office.